YannickKae/DIY-ETF-Investing/README.md

 \text{Equity Allocation} = \frac{100 - \text{Age}}{100}
 $$

-More professionally, the question of how volatile a portfolio can be designed is embedded in a multi-factorial optimization problem that includes long-term liabilities, short-term liquidity, investment horizon & risk contraints.
+More professionally, the question of how volatile a portfolio can be designed is embedded in a multi-factorial optimization problem that includes long-term liabilities, short-term liquidity, investment horizon, risk contraints and personal utility function.
 As said above, this is a heuristic for DIY investors.

 ### Level 2 Allocation